29988122/Fate-Grand-Order_Lua/README.md

 Then, in Anaconda, create a Python 3.6 envirionment and install all the required packages in the /api/requirements.txt

+Note: Put everything into your mobile device except the api folder which will stay in your PC.

 ## Usage:
 Please choose the corresponding lua file in AnkuLua according to your:
 * FGO server (supported China / Japan / Taiwan / USA currently)